DJSeb/kernel-shark-sebanek-gh-mirror/ProjectSpecification.md

 ### Bachelor thesis extensions

-Using formatted data (e.g. XML format) from Istopo program, KernelShark shall be able to visualize NUMA topology and hyperthread sibling relationships in its graph.
+Using formatted data (e.g. XML format) from hwloc' lstopo program, KernelShark shall be able to visualize NUMA topology and hyperthread sibling relationships in its graph.

 - If KernelShark does NOT receive such a file, it shall not be able to create such a graph form and